-The glorious taco will again be in the spotlight when the tortilla-wrapped fave is celebrated at this annual flavor-filled food happening that returns for its fifth year in 2017.
-It’s also a celebration of seasonal beers as well as the start of autumn.
+This September it gets even more sizzling when the glorious taco is again in the spotlight as the tortilla-wrapped fave is celebrated at this annual food and music happening.
+Back for its ninth flavor-filled year in 2022, it’s also a celebration of seasonal beers as well as the start of autumn.

-Whether one prefers their shells filled with traditional chicken, steak, chorizo and beef, or stuffed with imaginative ingredients such as mushrooms, seafood, goat and duck, this September fest in the bustling Southport Corridor has become a wildly popular fixture to the Windy City’s food fest scene.
-Each year well over a dozen local eateries challenge themselves to make the tastiest tacos.
+Whether one prefers their shells filled with traditional chicken, steak, chorizo and beef, or stuffed with imaginative ingredients such as mushrooms, seafood, goat and duck, this fall fest is a wildly popular fixture to the Windy City’s food scene.
+More than 8 local eateries challenge themselves to make the tastiest tacos.

 The fest also features special beer and taco pairings, two music stages, crowd-pleasing Mexican wrestlers, activities for kids, and visitors can text vote for Chicago’s “Best Taco.”

-A $10 suggested donation benefits the Lakeview Chamber of Commerce.
+A $10 suggested donation benefits the Friends of Lakeview.

 D.S.
 Tequila Company

-With two locations on Chicago's far southeast side, this ma-and-pa Mexican eatery may be small in size but, when it comes to tacos, wins rave reviews from both neighborhood residents and visitors for their fantastic food.
+Located on Chicago's far southeast side, this ma-and-pa Mexican eatery may be small in size but, when it comes to tacos, wins rave reviews from both neighborhood residents and visitors for their fantastic food.
 Trust us: Nietos is as authentic Mexico-meets-Chicago as it gets.
-(Beef, chicken and steak tacos.)

 Taqueria la Ciudad